UU-Human-Evolution/1MB438/Lab_6.md

 You start PAUP from the command line:

  `paup`

+**If PAUP does not work go to .bashrc and write this: `alias paup="TERMINFO=/usr/share/terminfo TERM=xterm /opt/bio/bin/paup"`

 At the PAUP prompt `>`, you type commands to PAUP.
 To get a list of all available commands, type

  `help`